 Have you ever been excited to know the difference between a pressure group and a political party?
 We will explain the significant differences between these two types of organizations.
-We will also examine some of the advantages and disadvantages of pressure groups and political parties.
+We will also examine some advantages and disadvantages of pressure groups and political parties.

 Both pressure groups and political parties are essential aspects of a functioning democracy, but they play different roles.
 Pressure groups are not affiliated with any particular party and exist to promote a specific issue or set of problems.
 On the other hand, political parties are affiliated with specific ideologies and compete for political power to implement their policies.
-This difference is key to understanding why one type of organization might be more successful.
+This difference is critical to understanding why one type of organization might be more successful.

 What is a Pressure Group?